 Overview and Purpose

 This lesson plan aims to educate students on how The United Arab Emirates (UAE) became home to the record-breaking architectural structure, the "Burj Khalifa."
 This remarkable tower, the tallest building in the world, is the result of 20th century globalization, technological advancements, manufactured merchandise, political partnerships, efficient usage of transportation canals and economic wealth in the Indian Ocean Region.
 The lesson plan is an exploration of how the discovery of boiling black goo in the deserts of Arabia, i.e. oil, (in addition to state of the art international discoveries, inventions and advancements) led to the creation of the tallest skyscraper in the world.
 This lesson teaches students about the evolution of the modern Middle East.
 It explores the connection between oil production, revenue and architectural endeavors by demonstrating how the UAE came to the forefront of the architectural world by building the luxurious Burj Khalifa.
 Students will learn how globalization in the Indian Ocean and developments in the Middle East, contributed to building the Burj.
 The lesson is divided into three sections; the first part focuses on Middle Eastern history prior to the Burj.
-As for the second section contains information about how the Indian Ocean Region contributed to the construction of the Burj in terms of technological innovations, transportation advancement and construction material developments.
+The second section contains information about how the Indian Ocean Region contributed to the construction of the Burj in terms of technological innovations, transportation advancement and construction material developments.
 The last portion of the lesson challenges the students to take the knowledge they have learned and utilize it to research one icon from the lesson in depth.
 Students will need to prepare a presentation that explores the icon's history, its' contribution to building the Burj and its significance in today's world.

 Length of Activity: